6 Tips for Thriving Through Perimenopause

 2. Support your mind

 Perimenopause can significantly impact mental well-being, with fluctuating hormones causing psychological symptoms such as anxiety, prolonged low mood, and emotional swings.
-These are often among the first symptoms many women experience and it's important to address these changes with compassion and care.
+These changes can also affect mental health, making it crucial to recognize and address mental health symptoms during this transitional phase.
+These are often among the first symptoms many women experience and it’s important to address these changes with compassion and care.

 3. Embrace holistic support